 The bullion stitch is a unique crochet stitch that is worked by wrapping the yarn around the hook multiple times and then pulling through all of those yarn overs at once.
 The result is a highly textured detailed stitch also known as the roll stitch, a name that accurately describes what it looks like.
-The bullion stitch is a terrific stitch for adding highly textured, almost three-dimensional, details to any crochet item.
+The bullion stitch is a terrific stitch for adding almost three-dimensional details to any crochet item.

 Skill Level: Intermediate to Advanced

-This crochet stitch consists of a coil of wraps around the hook, through which the thread is drawn.
+This crochet stitch consists of a coil of wraps (yarn overs) around the hook, through which the thread is drawn.
 It is not a stitch for crochet beginners but instead is recommended for experienced crocheters who are looking to advance their crochet skills.
-It is not exactly that the stitch is difficult but it takes some practice to learn how to pull the thread through so many loops at once and this is best achieved after practicing with basic crochet stitches for some time until you've developed a familiarity with the art of pulling yarn through loops.
+It takes practice to learn how to pull the thread through so many loops at once.
+This is best achieved after practicing with basic crochet stitches for some time until you've developed a familiarity with the art of pulling yarn through loops.

 How to Crochet Bullion Stitch

 The bullion stitch requires only a few basic crochet movements:

 - Yarn over as many times as your pattern calls for.
-Bullion stitch can be worked in different lengths / heights, which are determined by the number of times that you wind the yarn around the hooks.
-It is common to have at least 5 to 6 yarn overs and it is not uncommon to have as many as 10.
-Practice with fewer to begin with as you get used to working this stitch.
+Bullion stitch can be worked in different lengths and heights, which are determined by the number of times that you wind the yarn around the hooks.

 - After completing all of the yarn overs, insert your hook into your work where you want to place the bullion crochet stitch.